wwjj999/chonkie/README.md

 - **WordChunker**: Splits text into chunks based on words.
 - **SentenceChunker**: Splits text into chunks based on sentences.
 - **SemanticChunker**: Splits text into chunks based on semantic similarity.
-- **SPDMChunker**: Splits text using a Semantic Double-Pass Merge approach.
+- **SDPMChunker**: Splits text using a Semantic Double-Pass Merge approach.

 More on these methods and the approaches taken inside the [DOCS](/DOCS.md)